Regulatory readiness for payment service providers and fintech

 • Structured approach.
 Defined scope, repeatable process, and defensible outputs.

 • Principal-led.
 Led by a consultant with 17+ years in security and IAM across banking, fintech, and regulated environments.
+LinkedIn profile.

 Typical control areas